Emeraude/Echecs/README.md

 Echecs
 ======

-A little two-players chess game is jquery
+A little two-players chess game in jquery

 Developped by
 -------------